glycerine/zebrapack/README.md

   -no-embedded-schema
     	don't embed the schema in the generated files

-  -no-rtti
+  -no-structnames-onwire
       don't embed the name of the struct in the serialized zebrapack.
-Skipping this one part of the run-time-type-information saves space and
+Skipping the embedded
-        time just as in protocol buffers/thrift/
+      struct names saves time and space and matches what protocol buffers/thrift/capnproto/msgpack do.
-        capnproto, so you must know the type on the wire you expect; or embed a type tag in one universal wrapper struct.
+      You must know the type on the wire you expect;
+      or embed a type tag in one universal wrapper struct.
+Embedded struct names are a feature of ZebraPack to help with dynamic language bindings.

   -o string
     	output file (default is {input_file}_gen.go